jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 It is the most secure messaging solution available to the general public.
 Versions exist for PC, Mac, Linux, Android, and iPhone/iPad.
 It's recommended to [install on your phone](https://signal.org/install) first, and then sync to your desktop.
+*(NB: Signal cannot display chat history from before you joined, due to its cryptographic protocol.)*

 * [JWA Announcements](https://signal.group/#CjQKIA9LUxuzRjiImriCzuLFQ2gtLQ7F5Zzut_11RrYqlZYcEhBfREi9xBUBjAzFlS7gZ7ZM): Low-volume administrative posts and updates.
 * [Organizing Group Chat](https://signal.group/#CjQKIPuBz1rZK3in9h_NKCWeHFswRV0f23ZebaZnh_6Exg6gEhAEeE8AMe2MY05FPjJzap8t): Union Business happens here.
 No Managers Allowed, per [National Labor Relations Act of 1935 as amended.](https://www.law.cornell.edu/uscode/text/29/chapter-7/subchapter-II).
 Representatives from both UE and CWA/CBB are present.